Clearlingo Editing and Proofreading

 At the start of a sentence

 Just as all numbers should be spelled out at the start of a sentence, so should years.
-Or the sentence can be rewritten.
+But it's better to rewrite the sentence.

 • 1856 was a difficult year. ✘